kenlasko/k8s/NASCONFIG.md

 This folder stores all the files used for network booting (PXE) into [Talos OS](https://www.siderolabs.com/platform/talos-os-for-kubernetes/).
 Installing the Talos OS on cluster members is handled by [Matchbox](https://github.com/poseidon/matchbox) via PXE.
 Follow the [PXEBoot instructions](https://github.com/kenlasko/pxeboot) to setup.

 ### appdata/vol
-These folders are used for most apps that don't have SQLLite databases (Longhorn is used for workloads with SQLLite DBs).
-The cluster uses PV/PVCs to attach to them.
+These folders are used for most apps that don't have SQLLite databases ([Longhorn](https://github.com/longhorn/longhorn) is used for workloads with SQLLite DBs).
+The cluster uses defined PV/PVCs to attach to them.
 The folders must exist before the apps can use them.
 These are backed up using the [NAS AppData Backup](/nfs-provisioner) script.
 Apps that currently use the `appdata/vol` folder are:
 * [adguard](/adguard)
 * [esphome](/home-automation/esphome)